 When the pandemic hit, my entire sales training and coaching practice went virtual.
-While I’m grateful that my clients feel my presentation style is fun and engaging, to create the live experience I was after (not to mention an entire online Sales Academy program), flipping on my webcam, popping in those ubiquitous Apple headphones, and looking down at my laptop wasn’t going to cut it.
+I’m grateful that my clients feel my presentation style is fun and engaging.
+But to create the live experience I was after (not to mention an entire online Sales Academy program), flipping on my webcam, popping in some Airpods, and looking down at my laptop wasn’t going to cut it.

 Like it or not, we live in an experience economy.
 That means, regardless of what you sell or who you sell it to, the experience your customers have with you IS your product!